100 Gigabit Ethernet: Coding schemes

 To address the higher susceptibility to errors at these symbol rates, an application of Reed–Solomon error correction was defined in IEEE 802.3bj / Clause 91.
-This replaces the 64b66b encoding with a 256b257b encoding followed by the RS-FEC application, which combines to the exact same overhead as 64b66b.
-To the optical transceiver or cable, there is no distinction between this and 64b66b; some interface types (e.g. CWDM4) are defined "with or without FEC."
+This replaces the 64b66b encoding with a 256b257b encoding followed by the RS-FEC application, which results in the exact same overhead as 64b66b.
+To the optical transceiver or cable, there is no distinction between this and 64b66b; some interface types (e.g., CWDM4) are defined "with or without FEC."